How to wash your ski and snowboard wear [Let someone do it for you] - You can even wash down jackets automatically at the laundromat!

 The price is 1,700 yen.

-Whether you consider that to be cheap or expensive for laundry is up to you, but for those who have had to go to the trouble of washing their favorite clothes themselves during the off-season, it's probably quite reasonable when you consider the benefits of ease, peace of mind, and restored functionality.
+Whether you consider this cheap or expensive for laundry is up to you, but for those who have been struggling to wash their favorite clothes themselves during the off-season, considering the benefits of ease, peace of mind, and restored functionality, it's probably quite reasonable.

-During the 65-minute laundry time, you can comfortably wait while enjoying a donut and a drink at the attached cafe.
+During the 65-minute laundry time, you can comfortably wait while enjoying donuts and drinks at the attached cafe, which is a nice bonus.
 The donuts at this cafe are

 Although the store is a coin laundry, it has a modern and stylish atmosphere, and is strangely relaxing.
 Wi-Fi is also available, so many people use it as a cafe instead of just to do their laundry

-No fixed holidays / Closed during the New Year and summer holidays
+No regular closing days / Closed during New Year's holidays and summer holidays

 INDEX